-Further afield, Hakone National Park has bubbling sulphur pools, views of Mt Fuji and pirate-ship boat rides.
+Further afield, Hakone National Park has bubbling sulfur pools, views of Mt Fuji and pirate-ship boat rides.
 It is also home to the brilliant Open Air Modern Art Museum, which has all sorts of artwork that children (and adults!) can clamber all over.
 Throw in Disneyland and DisneySea, sumo-wrestling tournaments, river boat rides, cookery lessons, karaoke booths, tea ceremonies, endless shopping malls and wonderful food options and Tokyo really does have something for the whole family.

 Canada: For lovers of the great outdoors